Fire at derelict White Lion pub in Newmarket

 Archant

-Fire crews are fighting a blaze at a derelict pub building on Newmarket’s High Street.
+Fire crews battled a blaze at a derelict pub building on Newmarket’s High Street.

 The fire service were called at around 1.34pm today, Saturday, November 3, to reports of a fire at the former White Lion pub.

+The reports said that there was a large volume of smoke coming from the pub.
-A spokesman for Suffolk Fire and Rescue Service, said: “Five pumps are in attendance.

-“It appears to be a fire in the roof of the building.”
+A spokesman for Suffolk Fire and Rescue Service, said that five pumps attended the fire and that it appeared to be a fire in the roof of the building.

-A spokesman for Suffolk police said officers had closed a stretch of the road around the scene of the fire.
+UK Power Network were contacted to isolate the property and make sure it was safe for firefighters to proceed.

+Firefighters used thermal imaging cameras to find hot spots withing the building and fully extinguish the fire.